akamai-compute-marketplace/marketplace-clusters/apps/clusters/linode-marketplace-elk/README.md

 ### SSL Certificates

 All nodes in your ELK cluster communicates securetly which means that traffic flowing between each instance is encrypted via mTLS.
-Every component in your stack has SSL certifcates and follow the same convention and semantics.
+Every component in your stack has SSL certificates and follow the same convention and semantics.
 For example:

 - Kibana (provisioner node):
     - `/etc/kibana/certs/`